amandabee/workshops/2019/advanced_media_institute/maps.md

 **Step 9:** Last step, *Tools > Publish*

-## Mapping Polygons in Fusion Tables
+## Mapping polygons in fusion tables

 Fusion Tables makes it a little harder to merge data into a boundary file, but they do maintain a good collection of boundary files.
 We can select the US States data from their [boundary files](https://support.google.com/fusiontables/answer/1182141?hl=en) and merge it with our CDC data.